Truchas, New Mexico

 Truchas is a census-designated place in Rio Arriba County, New Mexico, United States.
-Located along the scenic High Road to Taos, it is halfway between Santa Fe in the south, and Taos to the north.
+Located along the scenic High Road to Taos, Truchas ("trout" in Spanish) it is halfway between Santa Fe in the south, and Taos to the north.
 Truchas has the ZIP code 87578.
-The 87578 ZIP Code Tabulation Area, which includes the nearby village of Cordova, New Mexico, had a population of 560 at the 2010 census.
+The 87578 ZIP Code Tabulation Area, which includes the nearby village of Cordova, New Mexico, had a population of 278 in 2023.